-Our correction also improves estimates of spawning biomass; however, the magnitude of this improvement is lower when an existing fishery-independent survey can be used.
+While we do find that our correction improves estimates of spawning biomass, the magnitude of this improvement is lower when an existing fishery-independent survey can be used.
 Thus, we expect our methods to be more useful for situations where fishery-dependent data play a more prominent or exclusive role; an example might be tuna fishery management.
 Another avenue for future research is to understand how survey frequency impacts the value of our method.
 An advantage of our approach is that fishing generates data every year across many months, instead of once every few years as is typical for fishery-independent surveys.
 As a result, fishing data generally covers more months of the year for more years.

 The proposed methods therefore are useful for fisheries where fishery-independent surveys do not occur, or to take better advantage of fishery-dependent data that is collected for regulatory purposes.
 In addition, we note that because a polynomial approximation is relatively straightforward to implement and is statistically testable for whether or not selection bias occurs, we emphasize these methods do not represent an either-or proposition.
 Rather, they are an additional tool allowing stock assessors to potentially better use the wealth of data generated by observer coverage and the fishing process itself.